fghaas/pyconit2023/markdown/talk.md

 shower](https://www.wherewhywhen.com/the-hubble-telescope-costar-fix-jim-crocker/).

 There's another problem in which contemporary offices are a hindrance to creativity.
-In offices like we had until about 20 years ago, we worked with maybe one other colleague in the room, and we had stretches of time where the other person was off running an errand in town or taking a meeting in a conference room.
+In offices like the one Jim Crocker had in the 90s, we worked with maybe one other colleague in the room, and we had stretches of time where the other person was off running an errand in town or taking a meeting in a conference room.
 And you could close the